 In his 2004 book, The Paradox of Choice, Barry Schwartz argues that eliminating consumer choices can greatly reduce anxiety for shoppers.

 In this context, shining the spotlight on a single item is much more effective than adding multiple items to your abandoned cart emails.
 I mean, it’s much easier (and requires less mental investment) to consider two options and make a quick decision.

 Everlane’s abandoned cart email is a great example of how to leverage the paradox of choice by limiting customers’ options:

 Look at how they present one product and shine the spotlight on it in their emails.
 This gives them more room to communicate the unique selling proposition of that one item.

-So, let’s say a customer left 20 items in their cart, what then should be done?
+So, let’s say a customer left 20 items in their cart; what can you do?

 But in a situation where the customers left many items in their cart, here’s what you can do:

 - Break up your abandoned cart emails into a series, each with its own subject line.

 - Only present your best selling/highest-rated product in their cart –if it converted for many of your previous customers, it has a higher chance of selling.